 Jacob’s earthly wealth provides a typos, a prophetic image, of the true wealth the Lord wants to give us, new and permanent properties of soul and body, gifts of His uncreated grace: pure prayer, harmony with God’s creation, lasting peace of heart – all the joys of friendship with God.
 Jacob’s earthly freedom provides a prophetic image of the eternal freedom God intends for us, the freedom of the sons of God: freedom from sin, the devil, death, and hell.
 We must conform our wills to the will of God, and we will become free.

-Mentored by Satan, men mistakenly imagine that the permission to do evil is inherent in having a will, in being free and rational creatures, but it is not.
-Our natural will is most free when conformed completely to God’s will; we are most ourselves, most free, most rational, and possessed of will in its ultimate degree, when we do God’s will at every moment.
+Mentored by Satan, men mistakenly imagine that the ability to do evil and not suffer thereby is inherent in having a will, in being free and rational creatures, but it is not.
+Our natural will is most free, is itself, when conformed completely to God’s will; we are most ourselves, most free, most rational, and possessed of will in its ultimate degree, when we do God’s will at every moment.
 What men mistakenly call “free will” is what St. Maximus the Confessor identifies as the “gnomic” will – a diseased condition of the will based on ignorance, conflicting opinions, and moral weakness, the result of the Fall.
 It is this condition of the will that we experience every day when our choice wavers between good and evil, between God’s Law and the law of sin and death.

 We overcome the stress and misery of this wavering, uncertain state by unrelenting work on ourselves.
 Yes, we obtain the glorious freedom of the sons of God by God’s gift, but also we must labor.
 We find an example in Jacob, who did indeed receive all as gift from God but also was not idle.
 Last week we recalled his labors while chanting the Great Canon: